 The exhibition in contrast to the artworks found around the rest of the Gallery and is curated by National Archives of Singapore and National Library Board.

 However, it is worth stopping at the exhibition to appreciate the significance of the documents on display.

 Law Of The Land: Highlights of Singapore’s Constitutional Documents at National Gallery Singapore

 Law Of The Land: Highlights of Singapore’s Constitutional Documents explores Singapore’s development from a British outpost in 1819 to a new nation in 1965.
 This story is presented through 23 documents.

 There is a document which dates back to the time of the British arrival in Singapore in the 19th century.

 Another significant document is from 1963.
 Fancily decorated, it is the proclamation of Singapore’s merger with Malaysia on 16 September 1963.

-However, personally, the most significant document at the exhibition is also among the most plain and humble-looking ones there.
+However, one of most significant documents at the exhibition is also among the most plain and humble-looking ones found there.

 Its last paragraph reads,